 GLOBAL SELLING BLOG

-What is a letter of indemnity in export?
-Know the purpose and working
+What is a letter of indemnity (LOI) in export: Purpose, working, example, and how to get one

 What is a letter of indemnity (LOI)?